101045330/a3desn3035-main/README.md

 # Assignment 3

 ## Description
 This repository contains the files and code for Assignment 3.
+This project reused assets from the previous tasks and submissions.

 ### Objective
-Building upon our experience with React / Next.JS and npm, this repository is developed and deployed as a React-based website using GitHub Pages.
-This project reused assets from the previous tasks and submissions.
+Building upon the experience with React / Next.JS and npm, this repository is developed and deployed as a React-based website using GitHub Pages.

 ## Table of Contents